sdl002/Docker_multistaging/README.md

 * Use .dockerignore
 * Add rm -rf /var/lib/apt/lists/* at the end of the apt-get -y (removes package manager cache)
 * Remove unnecessary dependencies with -–no-install-recommends flag
+* Use multi-stage

+# 3. Docker multi-staging to the rescue (maybe)

+Docker image layers are sort of like git commits, they store the difference between the previous and current version.

+However, layers use space, and the more layers that you have, the heavier your final image will be.
+Git repositories are similar,as the he size of your repo increases with the number of layers (Git has to store all the changes between commits).